neverRare/butter/doc/language/array.md

 std::assert(fruits.len == 3)
 ```

-## Slicing
+## Slice

 Through slicing, you can get a portion of the array by specifying the indices of the bounds.
-This uses [range syntax].
+This uses [range syntax](#range-notation).

 ```butter
 favorites = &fruits[1.<3];